Slovo grew up to become a screenwriter who honored her parents (and exorcised childhood demons) through her movies.

 During the rest of her childhood, Joe Slovo was mostly abroad in ANC training camps, reachable only through an intermediary or a fake name and address.

 In the early 1980s, when she was in her 30s, she began to confront her parents about their devotion to politics over family.
 Joe declined to answer her questions, in his avuncular, matter-of-fact way: "His response was always, 'This was in the past, let's put it behind us and move forward,'" the screenwriter recalled.
+"But Ruth was much more willing to acknowledge the issues we might have had about our upbringing, perhaps because she was more central and concerned in her motherly role."

 We welcome your feedback.